Get insider access

 Samsung vs Sonos

 While Samsung is known to offer many different soundbars in their yearly lineups, Sonos has only a few soundbars on the market.
-That said, each have premium offerings, as well as more affordable options for more budget-conscious shoppers.
+That said, each has premium offerings, as well as more affordable options for more budget-conscious shoppers.
 Sonos soundbars tend to be better built, with sleek designs and built-in voice assistant capabilities to easily integrate the bars into your existing Sonos ecosystem.
-Their soundstage performances are better than Samsung, but they have fewer sound customization tools.
+Their soundstage performances are better than Samsung's, but they have fewer sound customization tools.

 Samsung usually makes good soundbars with good sound quality and a well-balanced sound profile.
 Some of their subwoofers are powerful, adding a bit of extra bass that can be great for movies.
 They also have a sleek and durable design that doesn't require fabric other than to cover the subwoofer port.
 However, this usually means they're a bit more expensive than similar models, but the price difference can be worth it for some people.
 Generally speaking, they offer more customization tools than other brands, but their soundstage performance isn't quite as impressive as other premium manufacturers like Bose and Sonos.